Hula Nature Reserve

 WALKING THROUGH THE RESERVE:

-Head towards the visitor center to begin the walk.
+Head towards the Visitor Center to begin the walk.
 Its 1½-Km path is short relative to the size of the reserve.
 The nature of the swamp is clearly apparent as you walk past by the dikes.
-There are signs explaining the plant and animal life here.
+There are also signs explaining the plant and animal life in the reserve.
 A wooden walkway projects into the lake and is nicely set up for bird observation.
-There is also an Observation Point near the visitor center with an Observation Tower.
+There is also an Observation Point near the Visitor Center with an Observation Tower.

-A unique 3-D stereoscopic movie about bird migration is shown called Euphoria, which aims to provide a sensory experience akin to being a bird with moving seats and the sounds of wind and splashing water and which is highly recommended.
+A unique and highly recommended 3-D stereoscopic movie about bird migration is shown in the Visitor Center called Euphoria.
+Its aim is to provide a sensory experience akin to being a bird with moving seats and the sounds of wind and splashing water.
 It is shown every hour on the hour.
-The 15-minute movie can be shown in English, but this needs to be requested in advance and there is then no opportunity to see the rests of the displays (which are in Hebrew) except by coming back an hour later.
+The 15-minute movie can be shown in English but this needs to be requested in advance.
+If you choose this option there is no opportunity to see the rests of the displays (which are in Hebrew) except by coming back an hour later.